The Council of Orthopaedic Residency Directors (CORD) Conferences

 CORD Conference Theme: What Happens When Things Don’t Go According to Plan

-The CORD Conference is an 8-hour, comprehensive, CME activity which will explore all facets of programmatic assessment, including both didactic and interactive sessions.
+The CORD Conference will explore all facets of pivoting when unexpected changes occur, including both didactic and interactive sessions.

 Thursday, February 12 – Day One